codeforamerica/uswds/README.md

 This script hooks into the default [`npm publish`](https://docs.npmjs.com/cli/v9/commands/npm-publish) command to push the [/dist](dist) directory to the GitHub Pages branch, gh-pages, which is the "production" environment for the site.

-You don't need to run this script on its own, just run `npm publish` when you are ready to publish the latest version of the package.
+This script doesn't need to run on its own, just run `npm publish` when you are ready to publish the latest version of the package.

 ```bash
 npm run publish
 ```

+---

 ### Configuration

 The [config.js](config.js) contains common configuration for the 11ty site and compilation path definitions for source Dart Sass and ES JavaScript entry points.

+---

 ### 11ty